More people are joining the paradigm shifting movement working to change the way the world interacts with, and understands peace.

 The programme has already kicked-off with a series of webinars about IEP’s research, which presents some of the most comprehensive, data-driven analyses within the field of peace and conflict prevention and resolution to-date.

 Ambassadors will then put their knowledge to use by organising a presentation or creative project for their network or community, such as hosting a workshop, creating a short video, or writing a blog post or op-ed.

 Are you interested in becoming an ambassador for peace?
-You can express your interest in the next intake of the program here, and we will notify you when applications are open.
+You can express your interest in the next intake of the program.